MicrosoftDocs/dynamics-365-fraud-protection/content/monitoring-dashboards.md

 - **Label volume** – The label event volume received.

 ### Time series charts
-•	Status events by received date: o	Volume chart – the status event volume received shown in time series. o	Distribution chart – The status distribution of status events received shown in time series.
+- **Status events** by received date:
+  - **Volume chart** – the status event volume received shown in time series.
+  - **Distribution chart** – The status distribution of status events received shown in time series.
-•	Bank events by received date: o	Volume chart - The bank event volume received shown in a time series. o	Distribution chart - The status distribution of bank events received shown in time series.
+- **Bank events** by received date:
+  - **Volume chart** - The bank event volume received shown in time series.
+  - **Distribution chart** - The status distribution of bank events received shown in time series.
-•	Chargeback events by received date: o	Volume chart - The chargeback event volume received shown in a time series. o	Distribution chart - The status distribution of chargeback events received shown in time series.
+- **Chargeback** by received date:
+  - **Volume chart** - The chargeback event volume received shown in time series.
+  - **Distribution chart** - The status distribution of chargeback events received shown in time series.
-•	Label events by received date: o	Volume chart - The label event volume received shown in a time series. o	Distribution chart - The status distribution of label events received shown in time series.
+- **Label** by received date:
+  - **Volume chart** - The label event volume received shown in time series.
+  - **Distribution chart** - The status distribution of label events received shown in time series.